Colder Weather Battery Care

 If you aren’t going to be riding then there are some simple steps to keep your battery healthy.

-Batteries can cope with lower temperatures when in use but the cells far prefer to be kept at room temperature between 15-20 degrees C. So if you keep your E-Bike in a shed or garage please bring the battery inside the house with you
+Batteries can cope with lower temperatures when in use but the cells far prefer to be kept at room temperature between 15-20 degrees C. So if you keep your electric bike in a shed or garage please bring the battery inside the house with you

 Over winter keep your battery somewhere safe away from any sources of heat, moisture or steam.
 Store your battery on a hard flat, surface in an area with plenty of ventilation (not tucked away in a cupboard or drawer).